I recently published a post for the Social Media Club, and wanted to share with you guys as well.

 – Determining what type of comments they will respond to

 – Determining the responses

 – Organizing which internal groups can help with information

 Another example of good crisis management is the Domino’s Pizza YouTube video crisis.
 On Easter Sunday, the actions of two employees quickly became a worldwide marketing nightmare.
-A slow workday at Domino’s Pizza in Conover, N.C. prompted this duo to create videos showing a male sticking cheese up his nose and then putting it on a sandwich that was to be delivered to a customer.
-Domino’s was in crisis mode, instead of going dark on their social media channels they responded.
-Domino’s was just starting their social media strategy so they were somewhat unsure of responding to the crisis.
+A slow workday at Domino’s Pizza in Conover, N.C., prompted this duo to create videos showing a male sticking cheese up his nose and then putting it on a sandwich that was to be delivered to a customer.
+Domino’s was in crisis mode and instead of going dark on their social media channels, they responded.
+Domino’s was just starting their social media strategy so they were somewhat unsure of how to respond to the crisis.
 They released a response on all their social media channels alerting customers and fans to the situation.
 What separated Domino’s from others was that they then asked their Twitter followers to help them spread the word by retweeting the link.
 This helped to calm the storm until they were ready to release their official public statement.

 Not all companies handle social media crisis the correct way.
-Last August, Bic Pens found themselves in a social media firestorm when they launched a new ad campaign around pens for young women – Bic For Her.
-Pink and purple colors along with a contour for a women’s hand.
+Last August, Bic Pens found themselves in a social media firestorm when they launched a new ad campaign around pens for young women — Bic For Her.
+These pens came in pink and purple colors along with a contour to fit a woman’s hand.
 The problem was, women took this as sexist.
-In droves, women responded with tweets asking for a recall of these pens. (image)
+In droves, women responded with tweets asking for a recall of these pens.

 Being prepared for a crisis is important.
 You don’t want to spend 2 days prepping for a crisis that has already happened.
 Crisis management on social media should be part of a company’s social media policy.
 According to a survey by eMarketer in June 2012,

 74% of companies that are using social media for conversations, marketing, fundraising and promotions and other types of communication, don’t have a policy or even a governance model in place.